Prof. Satoshi Matsuoka

 Biography

-Professor Satoshi Matsuoka has been the director of RIKEN Center for Computational Science (R-CCS) since 2018.
-He is responsible for developing the supercomputer Fugaku which has become the fastest supercomputer in the world in all four major supercomputer rankings in 2020 and 2021 (Top500, HPCG, HPL-AI, Graph500), along with multitudes of ongoing cutting edge HPC research being conducted, including investigating Post-Moore era computing, especially the future Fugaku NEXT supercomputer.
+Satoshi Matsuoka has been the Director of RIKEN Center for Computational Science (R-CCS) since 2018.
+He is responsible for developing the supercomputer Fugaku which has become the fastest supercomputer in the world in all four major supercomputer rankings in 2020 and 2021 (Top500, HPCG, HPL-AI, Graph500), along with multitudes of ongoing cutting-edge HPC research being conducted, including investigating Post-Moore era computing, especially the future FugakuNEXT supercomputer.

 He holds Ph.
 D. from the University of Tokyo in 1993.
-He was a Professor at the Global Scientific Information and Computing Center (GSIC), the Tokyo Institute of Technology, the director of the joint AIST-Tokyo Tech.
+He was a Professor at the Global Scientific Information and Computing Center (GSIC), the Tokyo Institute of Technology, and the director of the joint AIST-Tokyo Tech.
 Real World Big Data Computing Open Innovation Laboratory (RWBC-OIL).
-He was the leader of the TSUBAME series of supercomputers that had also received many international acclaims, at the Tokyo Institute of Technology, where he still holds a professor position, to continue his research activities in HPC as well as scalable Big Data and AI.
+He was the leader of the TSUBAME series of supercomputers that had also received many international acclaims, at the Tokyo Institute of Technology, where he still holds a professor position, to continue his research activities in HPC and scalable Big Data and AI.

-He has written over 500 articles according to Google Scholar, and chaired numerous conferences, including the Technical Papers Chair and the Program Chair for ACM/IEEE Supercomputing 2009 and 2013 (SC09 and SC13) respectively as well as many other conference chairs, and the ACM Gordon Bell Prize selection committee chair in 2018.
+He has authored over 500 articles according to Google Scholar, and chaired numerous conferences, including the Technical Papers Chair and the Program Chair for ACM/IEEE Supercomputing 2009 and 2013 (SC09 and SC13) respectively as well as many other conference chairs, and the ACM Gordon Bell Prize selection committee chair in 2018.

 He is a Fellow of ACM, ISC, JSSST (Japan Society for Software Science and Technology) and IPSJ (Information Processing Society of Japan).
 His accolades are the ACM Gordon Bell Prizes in 2011 & 2021; the IEEE-CS Sidney Fernbach Award in 2014 as well as the IEEE-CS Computer Society Seymour Cray Computer Engineering Award in 2022, both being the highest awards in the field of HPC, and the only individual to receive both awards.
+He is selected as one of the HPCwire 35 Legends by the HPCWire in 2024.